From the Valensole plateau to the Montpezat and Artignosc lakes

 The sun can be strong in the Verdon, and shelter is scarce in some parts of the route.
 Don't set off without the necessary equipment and supplies, as there are virtually no places to shelter or buy food and drink.

-Not knowing this, I experienced a swim that was certainly refreshing, but nevertheless very cold!
-(According to recent information - 12/23 - it is even forbidden to swim in this lake)
+Not knowing this, I experienced a swim that was certainly invigorating, but nevertheless very cold!
+(According to recent information – 23/12 – it is apparently even forbidden to swim in this lake)

-And if you have time, continue on to Lac de Sainte-Croix, where the water is very pleasant on the surface.
+And if you have time, do make your way to Lake Sainte-Croix, where the water is very pleasant on the surface.

 Reviews and comments